material-motion/material-motion/specifications/runtime/executor.md

 # Executor specification

-This is the engineering specification for the Executor object.
+This is the engineering specification for the Executor abstract type.

 Executors are the objects responsible for executing Plans.